loadimpact/slate/CONTRIBUTING.md

 1. Fork the repo.

 2. Commit your changes.
-Please use 'docs' commit prefix and mentioned resource name in it.
+Please use 'docs' or 'fix' commit prefix and mentione resource name in it.
 If your pull request fixes an issue specify it in the commit message.
 Some examples:

   ```
   [docs] Update CONTRIBUTING.md for commit prefixes
   [user-scenarios/docs] add create spec
+  [user-scenarios/fix] fix name description
   ```

 3. Push to your fork and submit a pull request.
 Please provide us with some